Resistbot FAQs

 How do I stop receiving texts?

 This can happen for three reasons: one, you have more than one bot account, perhaps on different platforms.
-One is subscribed, one is not.
+One is upgraded, one is not.
 If you’re not on SMS you can try pair to merge your current account to your original SMS account, then text account to check your donor status.
-The other possibility is that you donated on the web with a different email address than you used when contacting your officials.
-Send account to the bot to change your email address to match.
-If you see a message recognizing you as a subscriber, you’re set!
-Lastly, if you donated via a third-party like PayPal or ActBlue, those platforms are not supported.
-Please cancel your monthly donation there and start a new one with the subscribe keyword.
-If none of this helps, please contact us.

-How can I end my monthly donation?
+How can I end my premium membership?

 I’m texting the bot on Apple Messages but not getting a reply!